airborne-commando/Crow/README.md

 you can use the CLI version of blackbird or the GUI, whichever works.

+Copy to clipboard WILL not copy the generated filter, you'll need to select the generated filters and do ctrl+c. copy to clipboard simply copies the current filters that are excluded or included.
+There is no automatic ordering, do so manually.

 ## Dependencies (not for word filter)

 - PyQt6 >= 6.0.0